FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-data-matrix-recipe_matched.md

 - The second data source: article by [Magnard et al. Science.Jul 3;349(6243):81-3 (2015)](https://doi.org/10.1126/science.aab0696); this is early work of the same group of authors of the first data source.

-- The approach: we performed a retrospective curation and re-annotation of the data matrices, disambiguating of the experimental design, using community, open interoperability standard (URL_TO_INSERT_TERM_339 https://fairsharing.org/search?fairsharingRegistry=Standard) s from [FAIRsharing](https://fairsharing.org); we focused on the clarity of the statistical results to ensure reusability and reproducibility of the analytical workflow by humans and machines.
+- The approach: we performed a retrospective curation and re-annotation of the data matrices, disambiguating of the experimental design, using community, open interoperability standards from [FAIRsharing](https://fairsharing.org); we focused on the clarity of the statistical results to ensure reusability and reproducibility of the analytical workflow by humans and machines.
 The FAIRification steps for the first data source are documented in the sections below; the same steps were applied to the second data source to assess inter-experiment agreement, as both studies used the same varieties of rose and plant parts.

-- The results: semantically-anchored data matrices served as Linked Data, deposited in public archives (Zenodo (URL_TO_INSERT_RECORD-NAME_341 https://fairsharing.org/FAIRsharing.wy4egf)  and MetaboLights (URL_TO_INSERT_RECORD-NAME_340 https://fairsharing.org/FAIRsharing.kkdpxe) ), and consumable by software agents for queries like “Retrieve study predictor variables and their levels” and “What is sample size used to compute the means?” to support study results review and assessment.
+- The results: semantically-anchored data matrices served as Linked Data, deposited in public archives (Zenodo (URL_TO_INSERT_RECORD-NAME_181 https://fairsharing.org/FAIRsharing.wy4egf)  and MetaboLights (URL_TO_INSERT_RECORD-NAME_180 https://fairsharing.org/FAIRsharing.kkdpxe) ), and consumable by software agents for queries like “Retrieve study predictor variables and their levels” and “What is sample size used to compute the means?” to support study results review and assessment.

 ## Graphical Overview